-- (1) Each STTM Shipper unconditionally and irrevocably authorises AEMO to effect the transfer of title to natural gas supplied by it to a hub and to determine the identity of the transferees in accordance with this rule. - (2) Title to, custody and control of, and risk of loss of natural gas supplied to a hub passes at each custody transfer point: - (a) from the Trading Participants who are taken to have supplied natural gas to that custody transfer point, in the respective quantities determined in accordance with this Subdivision.
+- (1) Each STTM Shipper unconditionally and irrevocably authorises AEMO to effect the transfer of title to natural gas supplied by it to a hub and to determine the identity of the transferees in accordance with this rule. - (2) Title to, custody and control of, and risk of loss of natural gas supplied to a hub passes at each custody transfer point: - (a) from the Trading Participants who are taken to have supplied natural gas to that custody transfer point, - (b) to the Trading Participants who are taken to have withdrawn natural gas from the hub, in the respective quantities determined in accordance with this Subdivision.